Deploy managed Ubuntu nodes on EKS¶

 Wait for the node groups to be up and running.
 The next step is to test how to trigger the upgrading of the nodes.

-Part 2: Triggering automatic node replacement in an existing managed nodes group¶
+Trigger automatic node replacement in an existing group of managed nodes¶

 If your cluster is already running with managed node groups and you need to update the base AMI automatically, you’ll have to create a new version of the launch template and update the node group to use it.
 This will trigger the “cordon and drain” node replacement strategy automatically.